 The theoretical implications of the study are substantial, contributing to our understanding of organizational dynamics in various dimensions.
 Firstly, the research highlights the critical role of literacy in shaping participant loyalty and perceptions of corporate sustainability, suggesting avenues for further exploration in literacy-based models.
 Additionally, the nuanced relationship between trust, loyalty, and corporate sustainability calls for a more comprehensive understanding of the mechanisms through which trust influences participant behaviors.
 This finding prompts the refinement of existing trust and sustainability frameworks to capture the distinct impact of trust on sustainability outcomes.
 The study also underscores the significance of participant awareness, advocating for the further development of theoretical frameworks related to stakeholder awareness.
-This exploration can shed light on how organizations can strategically leverage awareness as a catalyst for positive participant behaviors and sustainability contributes to the evolving landscape of mediating models in organizational literature.
+This exploration can shed light on how organizations can strategically leverage awareness as a catalyst for positive participant behaviors and sustainable practices.
+Lastly, the examination of loyalty as a mediator in relationships between literacy, awareness, and corporate sustainability contributes to the evolving landscape of mediating models in organizational literature.
 Future research is encouraged to delve deeper into understanding the nuanced role of loyalty and explore additional contextual factors influencing the mediation process.